jurentie/old_portfolio/future_posts/git-workflow/git-workflow.md

 Pull requests are good to use in larger teams of developers, or in situations where it is necessary to ensure another person's code is working properly.
-For example, if several developers are working on a very important, or a very large project, it is best to make sure that any changes made to this repository do not break the code.
+For example, if several developers are working on a very important, or a very large project, it is best to make sure that any changes made to this repository will not break the code.
 Pull requests are also a good way for one developer to notify the rest of the team that they have completed development on a single feature.